hxcyon/hxcyon.github.io/_posts/2020-10-16-Reproducing-results-of-DARTS.md

 **Some changes made:**
 1. new changes: PyTorch == 1.6.0, torchvision == 0.7.0

-On the Official Implementation of DARTS the requirements were
+On the Official Implementation of DARTS the requirements are

     PyTorch == 0.3.1, torchvision == 0.2.0

 Torch 0.3 is incompatible with CUDA 9 and above, so I have tried to install CUDA 8 instead.
 However, Colab uses Tesla T4 GPU which requires CUDA 9 and above.
 Google Colab comes with already installed CUDA 10.1.
 For this experiment we will use Torch 1.6.0 which is preinstalled by Colab.

 2. when passing a .py file to ipython notebook environment some changes has to be made
-Previously with the official implementation consisting of .py files:
+The official implementation consisted of .py files which means:

 To test pretrained model: